akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

   Property Rules template
 ---

-# akamai_rules_template
+# akamai_property_rules_template

-The `akamai_rules_template` data source allows you to configure a nested block of property rules, criteria, and behaviors.
+The `akamai_property_rules_template` data source allows you to configure a nested block of property rules, criteria, and behaviors.
 The rule tree is composed of a set of templates, which allow to nest other templates as well as interpolate user-defined variables.

 The template format used in this data source matches the format used in [Property Manager CLI](https://learn.akamai.com/en-us/learn_akamai/getting_started_with_akamai_developers/developer_tools/getstartedpmcli.html#addanewsnippet)